-We assume the panther is the same that killed the hominid.
+We assume the panther shown in shot 44 is the same that killed the hominid.
 We are struck by how its eyes flash, reflecting the light of the front screen projection.
 Kubrick has said they didn't know this would happen, but they certainly kept it for effect.
 He could have chosen to cut it out.
 Leaving this in adds a "weird" aspect to the panther, magnifying it into something more than a panther, while also reducing it.
 The panther, in some ways, seems to become individually transparent and is instead a force of nature, of primal forces as a whole, through its being united with the light in the background.
 As the eyes of the hominids don't ever do this, they continue to relate to us more and more as individuals as they are now further distinguished as being more than just the collective.

 The panther transcending the individual, approaching archetype, we may be more likely then to look upon the zebra also symbolically.
-The zebra could be just a "kill" for panther, or there is a sub-story in its markings of the duality of nature, the yin-yang separation and interplay of light from dark.
+The zebra could be just a "kill" for panther, or there is a sub-story in its markings as to the duality of nature, the yin-yang separation and interplay of light from dark.
 It would do well to remember this shot and consider it in future shots where we have a strong black and white theme, for this shot is a singular one in the Dawn of Man section due to how the black and white and stands out.

 45 Blue night.
 The rock ledge within which the hominids take refuge to sleep.
 (10:26)